Richard Crosbie

 Give us an insight into a typical workday.

 As the artworks are created in stages, one artwork will typically take one to two weeks for completion.
 The first task is to take photos of the location in Hong Kong, after which I prepare the materials and build the wash layers with a wide brush.
-Once the background is dry, I draw out the lines in pencil freehand, then use a stone from the location to add faint etches and gestural lines to define the architecture of the scene.
+Once the background is dry, I draw lines in pencil freehand, then use a stone from the location to add faint etches and gestural lines to define the architecture of the scene.
 When I’m finished, I review the composition and document the connection between the location and the story.

 Any new or notable works or exhibitions you can tell us about?